 Welcome to My Personal Finance Journey!
 If you are new here, please read the “About” or “First-Time Visitor” pages to find out more about us.
 If you would like to receive free updates on articles like this by email, then sign up here or you can subscribe to the RSS feed.
 Also, check us out on Twitter or Facebook.
 Thanks for visiting!
 Keep on learning!

-Each week (even though I missed the past two weeks! – Oops!), the purpose of the Easy Like Sunday Morning Weekly Recap and Roundup series is the same – for me to be able to connect with you, the readers, on a more personal (non personal finance informational transmission only) level, encourage community, and also to give back to the other bloggers around the blogosphere who have mentioned My Personal Finance Journey throughout the past week.
+Each week, the purpose of the Easy Like Sunday Morning Weekly Recap and Roundup series is the same – for me to be able to connect with you, the readers, on a more personal (non personal finance informational transmission only) level, encourage community, and also to give back to the other bloggers around the blogosphere who have mentioned My Personal Finance Journey throughout the past week.

 As far as the theme goes, the title of the roundup gives it away.
 The roundup theme is named after the Lionel Richie song, Easy Like Sunday Morning (which I play once a week while putting this together), to remind us of the importance of slowing down at least once a week to take appreciation for that which transpired over the past few days.